ytshuhar-wq/r-touch/README.md

 # NOTICE HERE WINDOWS USERS!!!
 the binary file in the release section is a Linux-exeutable file (ELF), not an EXE. you'd have to compile the code yourself.

+# todo
+add "--no-log" to make a file secretly🤫